Cappie the Cat

 Mascot – sponsored by Catriona & Gregor McPherson

-When Douglas Rae accepted the keys to the Club, he didn’t know that he was embarking on a journey as a cat rescuer.
+When former chairman Douglas Rae accepted the keys to the club, he didn’t know that he was embarking on a journey as a cat rescuer.

-Cappie wasted no time in growing his role, public appearances, dance offs with Nuts the Killie squirrel and the occasional friendly banter with a certain Panda from Love Street, all was well in Cappie’s world.
-Sure there was the occasional over-zealous child pulling his tail, but on the whole it was a charmed life.
+Cappie wasted no time in growing his role: public appearances, dance-offs with Nuts the Killie squirrel and the occasional friendly banter with a certain Panda from Paisley.

-Worse for the wear and feeling very, very sorry for himself, Cappie took time to make a full recovery.
-However only absent from Cappielow for one home game, he felt he couldn’t let his loyal followers down.
-He’d received so many good wishes – the Paisley Panda had even dropped by with some Dreamies and a get well card.
+Worse for the wear, Cappie took time to make a full recovery but our feisty feline was only absent from Cappielow for one home game.
+He felt he couldn’t let his loyal fans down especially after receiving so many good wishes.